dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-This version of experimentation involves changing the image into a grid of both square and ellipse pixels dependant on the mask.
-I've played around with differing sizes and spaces with a few different shape.
-The current design highlights what I want but more work is needed to better showcase this.
-There are currently issues with blank space at the boundary which was not the intention.
+This version of experimentation involves changing the background part of the mask to display lines rather than rectangles.
+These lines are drawn with variation in the form of random numbers altering their x and y values to make the background not stand out compared to the people.
+I think they could still be further highlighted though.

 The theme I am going with at the moment is friends and family as they are an important part of my life and deserve to be captured and showcased.
+I aim to highlight them by making the background a clear secondary component in the output.
 Permission has been granted for use of them in my photographs :)

-Currently each image has a custom mask made by me and is processed with a grid of square pixels for the background and the subject of the photos is shown with ellipses.
+Currently, each image has a custom mask made by me, 3 tones (Black, white, grey) and is processed with a grid of ellipses for the subject and the horizontal lines for the background.

+The Code has now been functionalized!
+It is still quite messy with plenty of unused parts from experiments and could do with more concise comments and code optimization.